Chaco War: Advisers and volunteers

 A number of volunteers and hired personnel from different countries participated in the war on both sides.
 The high command staff of both countries was at times dominated by Europeans.
 In Bolivia, General Hans Kundt, a German World War I Eastern Front veteran, was in command from the beginning of the war to December 1933, when he was relieved after a series of military setbacks.
-Apart from Kundt, Bolivia had also been advised in the last years of the war from a Czechoslovak military mission of World War I veterans.
+Bolivia was also advised in the last years of the war by a Czechoslovak military mission of World War I veterans.
 The Czechoslovak military mission assisted the Bolivian military after the defeat of Campo Vía.
 Paraguay was getting input from 80 former White Russian officers, including two generals, Nikolai Ern and Ivan Belaieff, the latter of whom was part of General Pyotr Nikolayevich Wrangel's staff during the Russian Civil War.
 In the later phase of the war, Paraguay would receive training from a large-scale Italian mission.

 Bolivia had more than 107 Chileans fighting on its side.
 Three died from different causes in the last year of the conflict.
 The Chileans involved in the war enrolled privately and were mostly military and police officers.
 They were motivated by the unemployment caused by both the Great Depression and by the political turbulence in Chile in the early 1930s (after the Chaco War ended, some of the Chilean officers went on to fight in the International Brigades during the Spanish Civil War).
 The enrollment of Chilean military personnel in the Bolivian Army caused surprise in Paraguay since former Chilean President General Carlos Ibáñez del Campo in 1928 had supported Paraguay after Bolivian reprisals for the destruction of Fortín Vanguardia.
 The Paraguayan press denounced the Chilean government as not being neutral and went on to claim that the Chilean soldiers were mercenaries.
 On 12 August 1934, the Chilean ambassador in Asunción was recalled to Santiago in response to official Paraguayan support of the accusations against the Chilean government in the press.
 Early in the war, however, a few Chilean officers had joined the Paraguayan Army.
 Pressure from Asuncion led the Chilean Congress on 7 September 1934 to approve a law that made it illegal to join the armies of countries at war.
 That did not, however, stop the enrollment of Chileans in the Bolivian Army, and it has been argued that Chilean President Arturo Alessandri Palma secretly approved of the practice to get rid of potentially-troublesome elements of the military.

 At least two Uruguayan military pilots, Benito Sánchez Leyton and Luis Tuya, volunteered for some of the most daring missions carried out by Paraguayan Air Force Potez 25s, like the resupply of besieged forces during the Battle of Cañada Strongest and the mass air strike on the Bolivian stronghold of Ballivián on 8 July 1934.
 During the relief mission on Cañada Strongest, Leyton's Potez nº 7 managed to come back home although it had been hit by almost 200 rounds.